nickeblewis/nfoliojs/README.md

 ## Image upload

 - How about the possibilty of uploading a set of images per entry?
+The idea behind this is that a title, a description (background story) may complement a set of photos better

 ## Square cropping

 - Wipe S3 files and data - try uploading a whole bunch of Malta photos and see how their crops look.
   - May need to make some big tweaks to the algorithm for this?

+## Launching the site with a photowalk

+- Host a Farnborough photo walk that will be promoted through Nfolio
+- Attendees can register with the site to join the walk
+- Post their photos their later
+- We can discuss their photos in real time at the end of the day